-We have decided to do our share and help America’s Money Crisis by offering free legal support to transitioning H1B visas workers where time is of the essence.
+We have decided to do our share and help America’s Money Crisis by offering legal support to transitioning H1B visas workers where time is of the essence.

 So if you are on a visa and just lost your job, tell us about it.
 We want to hear your story.
 And if you need help, click here for a FREE legal support consultation.

 We will post the most interesting stories on CNN ireport Have you lost your job? page